oconnor663/keybase_validator/design.md

 This lets us make some important back-of-the-envelope estimates about performance requirements.
-The current merkle seqno as of this writing (14 May 2019) is 5,370,352, with a rate of new roots of about 1 every 10 seconds.
+The current merkle seqno as of this writing (14 May 2019) is 5,370,352, with a new root published about every 10 seconds.
 If validating every one of those roots requires a single 100ms network fetch and nothing else, bootstrapping will take 6 days.
 If validating every one of those roots requires verifying a single PGP signature and nothing else, bootstrapping will take 2 hours.
-However note that with some effort, signature verification could be parallelize across many cores; more on parallelism below.

 Choosing a performance target is somewhat arbitrary, but my preference is for bootstrapping to finish "overnight", or in at most 8 hours.
 That works out to